Poemiti/Rats-Kinematics/README.md

 ### 3. `read_led`

+Analyse the luminosity of the leds on the trials clips :
 - select the clips you want to analyse from the *data/clips* folder
 - depending on the view of the clip (see [Annotation signification](###Label-studio-annotation-signification))
 - for each frame of the clip measure the luminosity intensity of each Led
 - define which cue was on and if the optogenetic stimulation was on (see [Led signification](###Led-signification))
 - depending on which cue was on, and the opto stimulation, it will rename the mp4 clip and the corresponding csv trajectory file.
 exemple:
 *Rat_#517Ambidexter_20240523_ContiMT300_LeftHemi_L1L2_C001H001*
 if it has a cue for the left lever (LED 1), and the opto laser was ON (LED 4), it will be renamed :   *Rat_#517Ambidexter_20240523_ContiMT300_LeftHemi_CueL1_C001H001_LaserOn*